mpd106/usergrid-prototype/README.md

 ### todo

 - fix up the nasty codebase
-- sorting
+- *stable* sort by event type
-- selection of row
+- selection of column
 - configurable colours
 - something to do with generalizing on a selection (-> generate pattern for selection)
+- show detailed behaviour of user corresponding to row

+### done

+- basic grid
+- headers
+- generative / test datasource
+- csv datasource
+- sorting by event type